 - Chew toys: Quakers may chew on toys as a way to strengthen their beak.

 Ensure The Quaker Is Getting Enough Sleep

 Quakers require 10-12 hours of sleep each day.
-Without it, they tend to get cranky, ill-mannered, and even grow sick.
-Quakers typically fall asleep a couple of hours after sundown.
-However, any artificial lighting in the room may disrupt their sleep patterns.
+Quakers usually fall asleep a couple of hours after sundown, but any artificial lighting in the room may disrupt their sleep patterns.

 You should cover your quaker’s cage with a thin blanket at night.
 You can also move the cage to a separate room with the lights off to ensure that it’s getting enough sleep.

 Quakers are most comfortable sleeping at temperatures between 65-80 degrees Fahrenheit.
 As such, be sure to keep yours in a room that matches this temperature range.
 According to Oecologia, Quakers can withstand temperatures as low as 46 degrees Fahrenheit.
 However, they will not be comfortable or relaxed at such temperatures.

 Keep The Parrot in a Stimulating Environment